Revix-Systems/Revix-Systems/README.md

 # Thank You ❤️

-Whether you're downloading my software, testing new features, reporting bugs, or simply being part of my community, I truly appreciate your support.
+Whether you're downloading an application, testing new features, reporting bugs, suggesting improvements, or simply being part of the community, **your support means a lot.**

 ### **See you on [Discord](https://discord.com/invite/RNNg5TS7h5)** 🚀